JonasKrau/Blockchain-for-Business-Contracts/README.md

 ## Overview

-The **Blockchain for Business Contracts** project aims to revolutionize the way business contracts are signed and stored by leveraging the power of blockchain technology.
+The **Blockchain for Business Contracts** project aims to optimize the way business contracts are signed and stored by leveraging the power of blockchain technology.
 Our web application provides a secure, transparent, and decentralized platform for signing and storing business contracts.
 With the immutability and distributed nature of the blockchain, we ensure the integrity and authenticity of contracts, making them tamper-proof and auditable.
 This project is developed and tested on Ubuntu, and it requires Python to be installed on your system.

 ## Key Features